Smithsonian/Virtual-Barcodes/README.md

 ## Screenshots

-This example is from the CHSDM collection and displays the data matrix barcode as well as the image of the object from EDAN:
+This example is from the CHSDM collection and displays the QC code as well as the image of the object from EDAN:

 ![ch_example](https://user-images.githubusercontent.com/2302171/111470935-be73b000-86fe-11eb-9c01-67bc5c3c8ce1.png)